A Taste of… Winter’s secret

 But the thoughts wouldn’t stop.
 It was probably because they had been in a public theater, and both friends had, rightfully so, remained silent as they ate their popcorn.
 Natalie could only assume the lack of commentary was the reason for the overwhelming rush of nervousness as she flicked the silver deadbolt into place.

 Stepping out of her flats, she retrieved the phone from her back pocket to check for a new message from her husband.
-Jon’s normal shift extended into the mid to late evening hours, but he
+Jon’s normal shift extended into the mid to late evening hours, but he was often roped into staying to help the late-night shift supervisor fill out paperwork, take inventory, or any number of responsibilities.

 As she reached to open the cabinet where they kept the snacks, she paused.
 Then she smiled.